taylorkraft/bandsintown/README.md

 # Bandsintown

-This Ruby gem provides a CLI to view a list of bands playing shows at venues in select areas.
+This Ruby gem provides a CLI to view a list of bands playing shows in Denver, Colorado.

 ## Installation